sreemikil/Figma-VOX-/README.md

 <a name="howitworks"></a>
 ## Features
-- Their are certain command which are used by the designer to communicate with figma.
+- Designers communicate with Figma via a set of commands.
 - Figma VOX receive voice inputs from the user and do the necessary actions like creating frames, Aligh objects, Deleting elements etc.
 <a name="video"></a>